shanmuga16/PORTFOLIO-WEBSITE/README.md

  * Projects
  * Contact
 Other key features are:
- * Responsive design for desktop.
+ * Responsive design for desktop and mobile.
  * Smooth scrolling navigation.
  * Interactive portfolio cards with hover effects.
  * A downloadable resume button.